 Hop aboard a riverboat and experience the Amazon in style.
-Led by an Amazon Reserve naturalist guide, your cruise will include daily excursions by motorized skiff designed to reveal the exotic wildlife that calls the rainforest home – with any luck you’ll spot sloths, toucans, or pink dolphins!
-And, with two full days for exploration in Pacaya–Samiria National Reserve, you’ll have the chance to experience the jungle up close.
-The cuisine on board is regional and provides a unique and delicious window into local culture.
+Led by an Amazon Reserve naturalist guide, your cruise will include daily excursions by motorized skiff designed to reveal the exotic wildlife that calls the rainforest home — with any luck you’ll spot sloths, toucans, or pink dolphins!
+And, with plenty of time for exploration in Pacaya–Samiria National Reserve, you’ll have the chance to experience the jungle up close.
+The cuisine on-board is regional and provides a unique and delicious window into local culture.
 Gain a rare glimpse of how life “on the river” is lived and experience the magic of the Amazon on this once-in-a-lifetime riverboat adventure.

-Local Living: Local Indigenous Family Visit, Pacaya Samiria National Reserve
+Your Local Living Moment: Local Indigenous Family Visit, Pacaya Samiria National Reserve

 Explore the Pacaya-Samiria National Reserve — the largest national park in Peru, dine on food fresh from the jungle, spot pink dolphins on the Amazon River, interact with members of the local community, learn the intricacies of Amazon wildlife